 FAR WEST HAS GRANTS AVAILABLE TO SUPPORT SKI INITIATIVES

 Far West Nordic Ski Education Association has a limited amount of money available to support XC ski clubs and community oriented ski projects.
-Any non-profit organization within the Far West geographic area of California, Nevada, and Arizona, is welcome to submit a request for a one time grant of up to $500 dollars.
+Any non-profit organization within the Far West geographic area of California, Nevada, and Arizona, is welcome to submit a grant request.
+Grant requests will be reviewed by the Far West Nordic Board of Directors.
 Grant applications will be judged based on potential benefits to local ski communities, a demonstrated specific need for the funds, and availability of Far West Resources.
 In the past, grants have gone to help create new ski clubs, to the purchase of skis for junior ski programs, to Ski For Light blind skier programs, and many other worthy projects.
-Grant requests can be mailed to Far West Nordic, PO Box 10046, Truckee, California, 96162 or emailed to email@example.com.
-Grant requests will be reviewed by the Far West Nordic Board of Directors at each monthly meeting.
+Grant requests can be mailed to Far West Nordic, PO Box 10046, Truckee, California, 96162 or emailed to firstname.lastname@example.org.

 TED BEAUCHAMP SCHOLARSHIP